AvaProtocol/ava-sdk-js/examples/README.md

 ### Smart Wallets Related

-- Create a new smart wallet:
+- Create a new smart wallet (for authenticated user):

   ```bash
   yarn start getWallet 1